 Results from these tests are expected by October 2022.

-Lead image: Van-Tri Luong, L, and project lead Prof. Cordelia Selomulya, R, stands in front of EcoMag’s new Kodi spray dryer at the firm’s pilot plant in Chatswood, Sydney.
+Lead image: Van-Tri Luong, L, and project lead Prof. Cordelia Selomulya, R, stand in front of EcoMag’s new Kodi spray dryer at the firm’s pilot plant in Chatswood, Sydney.
 Credit: EcoMag